openplans/shareabouts/README.md

 Shareabouts is intended for simple mapping applications.
 For example, you could use it to collect public input on suitable locations for a bike share station.

 The project is open source, and we welcome your involvement.

 * Join our developers discussion list: http://groups.google.com/group/shareabouts-dev
 * Take a look at our pipeline in the public tracker: https://www.pivotaltracker.com/projects/398973

-Shareabouts is a project of the [http://openplans.org/initiatives/civic-works/](Civic Works) group at [http://openplans.org](OpenPlans).
+Shareabouts is a project of the [Civic Works](http://openplans.org/initiatives/civic-works/) group at [OpenPlans](http://openplans.org).